Skip to main content

 Pricing model convergenceSettled (per-seat)Unsettled (7+ models)

-The structural implication: pricing AI products requires cost-to-serve data at the customer level.
+The implication is blunt: pricing an AI product requires cost-to-serve data at the customer level.
 Without it, margin calculations are fiction.

 Step 1: Know Your Costs Before Setting a Price